pnkfelix/pnkfx-blog/source/_drafts/cherrypicking-tuftes-of-hair.markdown

 If you are curious about Tufte's argument against the use of bulleted lists, I highly recommend you pick up his essay
-["The Cognitive Style of PowerPoint"][books_pp],{% marginnote 'the-be-book' 'I suspect your local library is more likely to carry "Beautiful Evidence" than the PowerPoint essay (which one might deem a pamphlet).'%}
+["The Cognitive Style of PowerPoint"][books_pp],{% marginblock %}
+Your local library is more likely to carry "Beautiful Evidence" than the PowerPoint essay on its own (which one might deem a pamphlet).
+{% endmarginblock %}
 (which you can acquire on its own, or can be found as a chapter of his book ["Beautiful Evidence"][books_be]).